qijianpeng/awesome-edge-computing/README.md

   capture, search recommendation, product searching by image, interactive marketing, equity distribution, security risk control.
 In addition, MNN is also used on embedded devices, such as IoT.

+- [ncnn](https://github.com/Tencent/ncnn): ncnn is a high-performance neural network inference computing framework optimized for mobile platforms. ncnn is deeply considerate about deployment and uses on mobile phones from the beginning of design. ncnn does not have third party dependencies. it is cross-platform, and runs faster than all known open source frameworks on mobile phone cpu.
+Developers can easily deploy deep learning algorithm models to the mobile platform by using efficient ncnn implementation, create intelligent APPs, and bring the artificial intelligence to your fingertips. ncnn is currently being used in many Tencent applications, such as QQ, Qzone, WeChat, Pitu and so on.

 - [nn-Meter](https://github.com/microsoft/nn-Meter):nn-Meter is a novel and
   efficient system to accurately predict the inference latency of DNN models on